pytorch/executorch/docs/source/llm/getting-started.md

-# Intro to LLMs in Executorch
+# Intro to LLMs in ExecuTorch

 Welcome to LLM Manual!
 This manual is designed to provide a practical example to leverage ExecuTorch in onboarding your own Large Language Models (LLMs).
 Our primary goal is to offer